-Darcy Shoop also has been a leader in the development of Collaborative Divorce in the Washington Metropolitan area since 2004.
+Darcy Shoop also has been a leader in the development of Collaborative Law in the Washington Metropolitan area since 2004.
 She is the founding and Past-President of Maryland Collaborative Practice Council - the state-wide umbrella organization for the advancement of Collaborative Practice.
 In 2011, Ms. Shoop was named Co-Chair of the Collaborative Law Section of the Montgomery County Bar Association, which was the first Section of any Bar Association dedicated to Collaborative Law in Maryland, Virginia and D.C.
 She has been quoted in numerous publications including the Washington Post Magazine, Bethesda Magazine, and in Collaborative Divorce Handbook - Helping Families Without Going to Court by Forrest Mosten.
-Ms. Shoop has spoken on the topic of Collaborative Divorce, and Collaborative Law more broadly, at various Bar Associations, Collaborative Law groups and other professional organizations throughout the Washington Metropolitan and Baltimore Metropolitan areas, and she is an invited guest lecturer at the University of Maryland School of Law on the topic of Advocacy in the Collaborative Process.
+Ms. Shoop has spoken on the topic of Collaborative Family Law at various Bar Associations, Collaborative Law groups and other professional organizations throughout the Washington Metropolitan and Baltimore Metropolitan areas, and she is an invited guest lecturer at the University of Maryland School of Law on the topic of Advocacy in the Collaborative Process.

 Divorce and Family Law